Richard Sherman Patriots Trade Rumors: Would Seattle Seahawks Trade Sherman To Cowboys Or Patriots?

 Though it might be expensive for another team to acquire him, Richard Sherman’s stats through his first six NFL seasons showcase what he can do on the field.
 During that time, Sherman leads the NFL in interceptions with 30, including the 2013 season where he led the league with eight of them.
 He also has 342 total tackles, 97 pass deflections, five forced fumbles, four fumble recoveries, a sack, and two defensive touchdowns to his credit.
 Sherman also has two interceptions over his 12 playoff games with the Seahawks.

-So could a team like the Dallas Cowboys really find a way to acquire him?
+So, could a team like the Dallas Cowboys really find a way to acquire him?
 The Richard Sherman to Cowboys rumors simply stem from the team in Dallas trying to improve its secondary.
-From their viewpoint, the Cowboys would need to at least explore the opportunity of acquiring a top-notch cornerback, but may not be willing to part with the necessary assets to get it done.
-Seattle may have its eye on the offensive line depth that Dallas possesses, coveting some of those players, as well as draft picks in any potential deal.
+From their viewpoint, the Cowboys would need to at least explore the opportunity of acquiring a top-notch cornerback, but they may not be willing to part with the necessary assets to get it done.
+Seattle may have an eye on the offensive line depth that Dallas possesses; coveting some of those players, as well as draft picks in any potential deal.
 That could be a bad idea for the Cowboys.

 Then there are the Richard Sherman-Patriots rumors, where New England head coach and general manager Bill Belichick has always had an affinity for collecting successful veterans.
 While he might be a good fit on that roster, Richard Sherman’s contract may simply be too expensive.
 The Patriots just don’t have the salary cap space to make it work unless they traded and cut several other players making a lot of money for the franchise.
-While not an impossible endeavor, it is likely something that the front office (Belichick) would not want to do.
+While not an impossible endeavor, it is likely not something that the front office (Belichick) would want to do.

-There are a lot of teams that could be picking up the phone and entering into these Seattle Seahawks trade rumors.
+There are a lot of teams that could pick up the phone and enter into these Seattle Seahawks trade rumors.
 It can never hurt to find out the asking price to acquire the top cornerback in the NFL, but all indications are that it would be very expensive to pry Sherman away from the Seahawks.
-For the Seahawks to trade Sherman, it would need to be an offer that could help the team both in the short-term and long-term process.
-A reality for Seahawks fans is that the denial of any Richard Sherman trade rumors won’t work, as the team really is entertaining offers.
+For the Seahawks to trade Sherman, it would need to be an offer that could help the team both in the short-term and long-term.
+The reality for Seahawks fans is that the denial of any Richard Sherman trade rumors won’t work, as the team really is entertaining offers.

 [Featured Image by Adam Glanzman/Getty Images]